-Spreader Bars are a logical extension of the daisy chain, which is simply a string of teasers (decoy lures) rigged in line-astern formation.
+Spreader Bars are a logical extension of the daisy chain, which is simply a string of teasers (decoy lures) rigged in line-astern formation to add some attention grabbing attraction to your trolling lures.

-The sketch on the left sets out the basic form of a spreader, showing that they're just a series of daisy chains rigged on a stainless steel bar.
+The sketch on the right sets out the basic form of a spreader, showing that they're just a series of daisy chains rigged on a stainless steel bar.

 In reality, the bars are up to 4ft wide and can deploy about 15 decoys, adding width to the 'shoal' of individual daisy chains, which really gets the attention of any predators cruising in the vicinity.